DeeNewcum/dotfiles/README.md

     $  ./setup.pl
     $  ls -l ~/.bashrc
     ~/.bashrc -> ~/dotfiles/.bashrc

     # Your dotfiles are safe.
 Setup.pl won't overwrite anything.

-## My background ##

-I use 5 unix boxes on a daily basis, so checking in my dotfiles is a must.

-I often work in Ubuntu, RHEL, and Solaris.
-And that's Solaris 9, on boxes I don't control so I can't install a modern GNU toolset, so there are various tricks here to coerce Solaris 9 to behave in similar ways to modern OS's.

-## General structure ##
+## Overview ##

 Setup.pl is designed to be run repeatedly.
-Run setup.pl, manually fix the problems that it notes, run setup.pl ... repeat until it doesn't report any issues.
+Run setup.pl, manually fix the problems that it notes, run setup.pl...   and repeat until it doesn't report any issues.

-Setup.pl recognizes three different ways that the settings in ~/dotfiles/ can be incorporated into the working versions:
+Setup.pl recognizes three different ways to incorporate ~/dotfiles/ settings:

-* **Symlink** — The easiest way is just to symlink, for example, ~/.bashrc → ~/dotfiles/.bashrc
+* **Symlink** — The easiest way.
+For example: ~/.bashrc → ~/dotfiles/.bashrc

-* **Source** — Some specific files have the ability to 'source' or '#include' another file.
-For example, ~/.bashrc could include the line
+* **Source** — Some file types can source another file.
+For example:  ~/.bashrc could include the line:

-: <tt>[ -f ~/dotfiles/.bashrc ] && source ~/dotfiles/.bashrc</tt>
+        [ -f ~/dotfiles/.bashrc ] && source ~/dotfiles/.bashrc

-* **Text substitution** — setup.pl can take the text that's in ~/dotfiles/.gitconfig.subst, and insert it into the middle of the ~/.gitconfig file.
+* **Text substitution** — The text that's in ~/dotfiles/.gitconfig.subst would be cut-n-pasted into the middle of the ~/.gitconfig file.

 ## Machine-specific overrides — via source ##

-In some cases, I want to have local settings, specific to a machine, that override the repository settings.
+In some cases, I want to have local settings, specific to a machine, that override the global repository settings.

 For files that allow for 'source' or '#include' functionality, this is possible.
 For example, ~/.bashrc can be a real file (instead of a symlink), and I can change settings before and after the line that sources ~/dotfiles/.bashrc.

 Setup.pl [knows about each file type](https://github.com/DeeNewcum/dotfiles/blob/b3510c3a0bfedf2f33085a7eeacfa6586730b1f1/setup.pl#L124-131), and will suggest the appropriate 'source' line, whenever it notices an existing local file that conflicts.

+You need to manually insert the 'source' line, because order usually matters.
+Often, you want your local settings to come after the 'source' line.

 ## Machine-specific overrides — via text substitution ##